corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Collaborative Recovery applications have a minimum platform version of 6 and are compatible only with [Corda Enterprise](../../#corda-enterprise-vs-corda-open-source:-feature-comparison) nodes.

 Collaborative Recovery is an Enterprise, CorDapp-level solution and is not shipped as a part of Corda itself.
-Only nodes that have the DR CorDapps installed can participate in Collaborative Recovery.
+Only nodes that have the Collaborative Recovery CorDapps installed can participate in Collaborative Recovery.
 In mixed networks that consist of both Open Source and Enterprise nodes, only the Enterprise nodes of the right version that have the Collaborative Recovery CorDapps installed will be able to participate in Collaborative Recovery.

 ## Scope of Collaborative Recovery